prasann/table-talks/README.md

-# � TableTalk
+# 📊 TableTalk

-**TableTalk** is a local-first data schema explorer that lets you chat with your CSV and Parquet files using natural language, powered by Phi-3 for intelligent query understanding.
+**TableTalk** is a local-first data schema explorer that lets you chat with your CSV and Parquet files using natural language.

 ## 🚀 Quick Start